csev/cc4e/book/chap01.md

 | h | e | l | l | o | \n | \0 |
 |---|---|---|---|---|----|----|

-The %s format specification in printf expects a string represented in this form.
-If you examine copy, you will discover that it too relies on the fact that its input argument sl is terminated by \0, and it copies this character onto the output argument s2.
-(All of this implies that \0 is not a part of normal text.)
+The `%s` format specification in `printf` expects a string represented in this form.
+If you examine `copy`, you will discover that it too relies on the fact that its input argument `s1` is terminated by `\0`, and it copies this character onto the output argument `s2`.
+(All of this implies that `\0` is not a part of normal text.)

 It is worth mentioning in passing that even a program as small as this one presents some sticky design problems.
-For example, what should main do if it encounters a line which is bigger than its limit? getline works properly, in that it stops collecting when the array is full, even if no newline has been seen.
+For example, what should main do if it encounters a line which is bigger than its limit? `get_line` works properly, in that it stops collecting when the array is full, even if no newline has been seen.
 By testing the length and the last character returned, main can determine whether the line was too long, and then cope as it wishes.
 In the interests of brevity, we have ignored the issue.

-There is no way for a user of getline to know in advance how long an input line might be, so getline checks for overflow.
-On the other hand, the user of copy already knows (or can find out) how big the strings are, so we have chosen not to add error checking to it.
+There is no way for a user of `get_line` to know in advance how long an input line might be, so `get_line` checks for overflow.
+On the other hand, the user of `copy` already knows (or can find out) how big the strings are, so we have chosen not to add error checking to it.

-**Exercise 1-14.** Revise the main routine of the longest-line program so it will correctly print the length of arbitrarily long input lines, and as much as possible of the text.
-7
+**Exercise 1-14.** Revise the `main` routine of the longest-line program so it will correctly print the length of arbitrarily long input lines, and as much as possible of the text.

 **Exercise 1-15.** Write a program to print all lines that are longer than 80 characters.